nartodono/vulnarena/infrastructure/README.md

 ## Notes

 - All files are organized to support development, testing, and automation tasks within the Vulnarena project.
-- All of these deployment files have been tested and work in my environment.
+- All of these deployment files have been tested and verified in my environment.
 If you would like to use them, please review and adjust the configuration as needed to fit your own infrastructure setup.
-- And if you're using either the main-vulnarena.yaml or api-vulnarena.yaml please read the Manual Pod Setup section below
+- If you're using either the `main-vulnarena.yaml` or `api-vulnarena.yaml`, please read the **Manual Pod Setup** section below.

 ## Manual Pod Setup (Development Note)